 To make loading and unloading groceries and cargo easier, especially for short adults or children, the Ghibli offers an optional power trunk, which opens and closes automatically by pressing a button or just by kicking your foot under the back bumper, completely leaving your hands free.
 The M3 doesn’t offer a power trunk.

 The Ghibli offers a remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
 The climate system will also automatically heat or cool the interior.
 The M3 doesn’t offer a remote starting system.

-The Ghibli’s optional easy entry system glides the driver’s seat back when the door is unlocked or the ignition is switched off, making it easier for the driver to get in and out.
+The Ghibli’s standard easy entry system glides the driver’s seat back, making it easier for the driver to get in and out.
 The M3 doesn’t offer an easy entry system.

 The Ghibli’s instruments include an oil pressure gauge and a temperature gauge – which could save your engine!
 Often ‘idiot lights’ don’t warn you until damage has been done.
 The M3 does not have an oil pressure gauge.

 The Ghibli’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The M3’s passenger windows don’t open or close automatically.

 Optional air conditioned seats in the Ghibli keep the driver and front passenger comfortable and take the sting out of hot seats in Summer.
 The M3 doesn’t offer air conditioned seats.